What is Consignment Inventory?

 - In some cases, retailers possessing the consigned products, might not give them good enough promotion or visibility and they could remain unsold for a very long period

-- Suppliers face a great risk of consigned goods not being sold for a very long time, and facing monetary loss
+- Suppliers face a great risk of consigned goods not selling for a very long time, and facing monetary loss

 Advantages for the retailer (the buyer)